Strippit FC1000/3 Machine

 Crankshafts Always Break at the

-Inside of the Brake Splin Hub.
+Inside of Brake Splin Hub.

 Strippit used Many Different Versions of Crankshafts, and